- What is the child to staff ratio for you Reptile Camp?

 We tend to have 2 girls to every 3 boys campers on an average week.

-Drop off and pick up to the camp is the responsibility of the parents.
-Drop off is between 1-3pm on the Sunday, and pick up is scheduled for 11:00am on the Saturday with a 2 hour family program scheduled to complete our week together.
+Residential Camp- Drop off and pick up to the camp is the responsibility of the parents.
+Drop off is after 1pm on the Sunday, and pick up is prior to 1pm on the Saturday.
+We do have a transportation service available for parents at an extra charge.

 With any animal encounters there an inherent risk and for this reason we keep a very low camper to staff ratio to increase supervision and safety.
 All encounters are with experienced and trained staff and are only open to campers who we feel are prepared and capable to take part in a safe manner.
 Since the first year of camp in 2006 we have never had an animal related injury occur.